urielopp/named-entity-recognition-crf/README.md

 - Comparing different **tagging schemes** (BIO, IO, BIOW, BIOE, BIOEW, BIOW+).
 - Selecting the most relevant features via a **Greedy Search**, parallelized with `joblib`.
 - Evaluating performance with a custom **partial F1-score** metric that rewards partially correct entity boundaries.
-- Testing the trained models on real-world, unseen text (extracted from news outlets) using **Stanza** for tokenization, POS-tagging, and lemmatization.
+- Testing the trained models on real-world, unseen text (extracted from the news) using **Stanza** for tokenization, POS-tagging, and lemmatization.

 ## Data